GovernmentPlates/indico-presentations/PITCHME.md

 <!--
 # 1999: CDSAgenda (AgendaMaker)
 - CDSAgenda was the first event management system at CERN
+- A solution to a problem of handling conferences and meetings by the different scientific collaborations at CERN
 - It was called AgendaMaker at the time
 - It was used to manage conferences and meetings at CERN -->